Friends (The Beach Boys album): Leftover

 Leftover tracks from the sessions include "Untitled #1", "Away", "Our New Home" (or "Our Happy Home"), "New Song" (unofficially known as "Spanish Guitar"), "You're As Cool As Can Be", covers of Burt Bacharach and Hal David's "My Little Red Book" and Buffalo Springfield's "Rock & Roll Woman", a demo for "Time to Get Alone", and an early version of "All I Wanna Do".
 "Our Happy Home" was described by music journalist Brian Chidester as "a short, bouncy riff that maintains the gentle air of the Friends sessions".
-It was later reworked as "Our Sweet Love" for their 1970 album Sunflower.
-"All I Wanna Do" was also reworked for Sunflower.
+It was later reworked as "Our Sweet Love" for their 1970 album Sunflower, along with "All I Wanna Do".
 "New Song" contains a melody that was recycled for "Transcendental Meditation".
 "You're As Cool As Can Be" is an instrumental of unknown authorship that features an upbeat piano melody played by Brian.
 "Away" was a song Dennis wrote with touring musician Billy Hinsche in December 1967.